Performance and Accountability Framework

 Performance and Accountability Framework (PAF) was established at the request of private donor and Member States as a means for formalizing a clear set of accountability mechanisms and reporting processes.

-The CERF secretariat, and by extension the ERC, uses the PAF to clarify performance expectations and management accountabilities among different actors.
+The CERF secretariat, and by extension the Emergency Relief Coordinator (ERC), uses the PAF to clarify performance expectations and management accountabilities among different actors.
 It will report according to the mechanisms established in the PAF.

 Among other things, the PAF specifies three to five country-level reviews of CERF’s value added per year.
 The reviews are commissioned by the CERF secretariat and conducted by independent evaluation experts.